Julnar1/portfolio-website/README.md

 ```

 ## Deployment
-This site is deployed using Firebase Hosting.
-Visit [Live Demo](your-deployment-url-here) to see it in action.
+This site is deployed using Vercel.
+Visit [Live Demo](https://portfolio-website-theta-coral.vercel.app/) to see it in action.

-## Contributing
-Feel free to fork this project and customize it for your own use.

 ## License
 © 2025 Julnar Nabeel.
 All rights reserved.